fruch17/tierone-orders-api/docs/ORDER_TO_JOB_PROCESS_FLOW.md

 ### **Architecture Questions:**
 1. Why is the Service layer important in this architecture?
-2. How does multi-tenancy work in this system?
+2. How does multi-tenancy work with client-user separation in this system?
 3. What are the benefits of using database transactions?
+4. How does the system ensure data isolation between clients?

 ### **Job Processing Questions:**
 1. Why use background jobs instead of synchronous processing?